-- Unless otherwise indicated below, each person listed has sole voting and investment power with respect to all shares shown as beneficially owned, subject to community property laws where applicable.
-For purposes of this table, shares subject to stock options or warrants are considered to be beneficially owned if by their terms they may be exercised as of the date of mailing of this Proxy Statement or if they become exercisable within sixty days thereafter. - 2 These percentages assume the exercise of certain currently exercisable stock options and warrants. - In 1998, the Company issued a warrant to purchase 750,000 shares of Common Stock of the Company at \$3.87 per share in connection with obtaining a loan from The HillStreet Fund, L.P.
-The loan has been repaid but the warrant remains outstanding and can be exercised at any time through July 16, 2008. - 4 Sharon B. Patsy disclaims beneficial ownership of the shares owned by J. Brian Patsy. - 5 J. Brian Patsy disclaims beneficial ownership of the shares owned by Sharon B. Patsy. - 6 Includes 30,000 shares owned by Dr. Levy and 21,666 shares that are issuable upon the exercise of currently exercisable options. - 7 Includes 5,600 shares owned by Mr. Phillips and 8,333 shares that are issuable upon the exercise of currently exercisable options. - 8 Includes 3,000 shares owned by Mr. Turner. - Includes 7,500 shares owned by Mr. VonderBrink and 8,333 shares that are issuable upon the exercise of currently exercisable options.
+- These percentages assume the exercise of certain currently exercisable stock options and warrants. - In 1998, the Company issued a warrant to purchase 750,000 shares of Common Stock of the Company at \$3.87 per share in connection with obtaining a loan from The HillStreet Fund, L.P.
+The loan has been repaid but the warrant remains outstanding and can be exercised at any time through July 16, 2008. - 4 Sharon B. Patsy disclaims beneficial ownership of the shares owned by J. Brian Patsy, and his shares are not included in the number of her shares in the table above. - 5 J. Brian Patsy disclaims beneficial ownership of the shares owned by Sharon B. Patsy, and her shares are not included in the number of his shares in the table above. - 6 Includes 30,000 shares owned by Dr. Levy and 28,332 shares that are issuable upon the exercise of currently exercisable options. - Includes 8,600 shares owned by Mr. Phillips and 16,666 shares that are currently issuable upon exercise of currently exercisable options.